Experimental Challenges in Determining Heat Transfer Efficiency Scaling in Highly Turbulent Cryogenic Rayleigh-Benard Convection: Measured quantities and their uncertainties

 \textbf{Calibration procedure for internal miniature TTR-G germanium sensors}.
 These fast response sensors, located in the cell interior, have been calibrated against the GR-200A-1500-1.4B reference sensors embedded in the cell plates.
 A set of nine calibration temperature points was chosen in the range 4.5–5.6~K (see the horizontal axes in the top panels of Fig.~\ref{fig:plateDeltaT}).
-The RBC cell was filled with low-density $^4$He gas ($\rho = 3.6$~kgm$^{-3}$), and the gaseous $^4$He heat exchange chamber was pumped down to 4.5~kPa to suppress parasitic heat transfer.
+The RBC cell was filled with low-density $^4$He gas ($\rho = 3.6$~kgm$^{-3}$), and the gaseous $^4$He heat exchange chamber (GHeCH) was pumped down to 4.5~kPa to minimize temperature fluctuations of $T_{\rm T}$ caused by helium convection in the GHeCH.
 The cell was then slowly heated by applying power $Q_{\rm B}$ to the bottom-plate heater until convection of the $^4$He gas raised the top-plate temperature to approximately 50~mK above the selected calibration point $T_{\rm cal}$.
-This procedure ensured thorough turbulent mixing of the cell bulk (for this working point, the onset of convection is of order 1~$\mu$K), so that initially $T_{\rm B} > T_{\rm M} > T_{\rm T} > T_{\rm cal}$.
+This procedure ensured thorough turbulent mixing of the cell bulk (for this working point, the onset of convection practically equals adiabatic gradient, Sec.
+4.2, which is lower than 1 mK in presented experiments, see Fig. 7), so that initially $T_{\rm B} > T_{\rm M} > T_{\rm T} > T_{\rm cal}$.
 The bottom heating power $Q_{\rm B}$ was then switched off, and the top-plate temperature $T_{\rm T}$ was stabilized at $T_{\rm cal}$ using PID control.
-The system was subsequently allowed to relax to thermal equilibrium, where the temperatures of both plates and the bulk should satisfy $T_{\rm B} = T_{\rm M} = T_{\rm T}$ within experimental uncertainty.
+The system was subsequently allowed to relax to the state without convection (Figs. 5a, b) followed by very slow equilibration by thermal molecular diffusion.
 The reference plate temperatures and the resistance values of the TTR-G sensors were recorded.
 For each calibration point, the calibration temperature $T_{\rm cal}$ was determined as the average of the top- and bottom-plate temperatures, $T_{\rm T}$ and $T_{\rm B}$.